Apodaca Park

 Location & Access

-Apodaca Park is easily accessible, with public transportation available via Las Cruces Transit Route 70.
-The park's location near the intersection of Solano and Madrid makes it a convenient spot for local residents and visitors alike.
+Getting to Apodaca Park couldn't be easier.
+If you're using public transportation, hop on the Las Cruces Transit Route 70.
+The park sits near the intersection of Solano and Madrid, making it convenient for both locals and visitors to find.

 All Features & Facilities